 It aligns the shoulders and spine gently into their natural position by holding your body in the correct position.

-In addition to alignment, poor posture, posture braces help to strengthen weak muscles and aid the spine to its upright position.
+In addition to alignment, and poor posture, posture braces help to strengthen weak muscles and aid the spine in its upright position.
 Posture braces can be worn underneath or on top of clothing for long periods throughout the day.